Illangasinghe/Test-in-Go/docs/project_architecture.md

 ### Docker and CI/CD Integration

 - **Docker**: The framework supports isolated execution using Docker containers.
-- **CI/CD**: Integration with CI tools (Jenkins, GitLab CI, GitHub Actions) allows for automated test execution in pipelines, with results logged and visualized in Allure reports.
+- **CI/CD**: Integration with CI tools (Jenkins, GitLab CI, GitHub Actions) allows for automated test execution in pipelines, with results logged and visualized in reports.

 ### Database Interaction